Advocacy in Action

 - Remain non-partisan and respectful

 - Be brief – 3 minutes or less or one page in length

 - Remain on topic – make one point

 - Be prepared – know your topic

 - Rehearse your personal story if calling or visiting

 - Do not use disability specific language, jargon, or acronyms

 - Thank them for their time

-One of the goals of advocacy is to educate elected official about Down syndrome and how policy impacts individuals with Down syndrome and their families.
+One goal of advocacy is to educate elected officials about Down syndrome and how policy impacts individuals with Down syndrome and their families.